JingxuanChen7/canine_tumor_wes/scripts/README.md

 - NOTE: The environment installation is mostly reproducible other than `MuTect`, because `MuTect/1.1.7-Java-1.7.0_80` is pre-installed by UGA GACRC.
 Double check with `module spider`.
   - This module was not performed in my analysis.

+- After QC finished, create dot plots and update metadata to include QC results with r script `scripts/qc/combine_qc_table.R`.
+  - Note: One additional step of QC is to exclude outliers in phylogenetic analysis.
+The list of samples should be manually provided in the r script.

 # Breed prediction pipeline
 ## Combining individual VCF files into MAF matrix